xcart/xc5-manual/en/product_classes_and_attributes/managing_attribute_values.md

 ![]({{site.baseurl}}/attachments/7504859/7602541.png?effects=drop-shadow)

 Note that the _Yes/No_ field type can also be used to specify "Yes or No" options for products.
-For details, see {% link "Multi-value attributes (product options)" Managing-attribute-values_7504859.html %}.
+For details, see [Multi-value attributes (product options)](#multi-value-attributes-product-options).

-# Multi-value attributes (product options)
+## Multi-value attributes (product options)

 The _Plain text_ and _Yes/No_ attribute value field types allow you to use the **_multi-value_** feature, i.e. to specify multiple values for one attribute.
 In X-Cart 5 this feature is used to specify the product options that customers will be able to choose.
 For example, you can use _Plain field_ attribute values to provide information about the available sizes of a garment.
 Specific sizes like XS, S, M and L can be made into product options if you add them as values for the attribute "Size" like so: